kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## crypto/cipher

-Samples:

-* streamwriter - this shows how to get a plaintext stream and encrypt while writing using OFB.
-This example does not cover the use of HMAC after encryption for authentication purposes.
-The AES encryption algorithm is used.
-  Pretty cool to show off, but not realistic because of lack of authentication.

 ## crypto/des

 * cbcdecrypter - example using CBC in order to decrypt encrypted CBC data.
 From the output, notice the difference